oshingc/oshingc/README.md

 ## Heya!
 Thank You For Viewing My GitHub Profile And Projects!

+🎉 I'm a **Women Techmakers Ambassador**, passionate about tech, community building, and helping more women enter the world of software development.

 If You Would Like To Know More About Me (Experiences, Leadership, Story, Start-Ups, Skills), Please Visit:

 My LinkedIn Profile: https://www.linkedin.com/in/alejandragomezcasani/